What is my case worth?

 Slip and Falls

-A lot of law firms shy away from taking on slip and fall cases because of the stigma that they are tainted by comparative fault (see above).
+A lot of law firms shy away from taking on slip and fall cases because of the stigma that they are tainted by comparative fault.
 However, if handled correctly by an attorney that knows how to rebut and overcome the arguments set forth by insurance attorneys – slip and fall claims can be some of the more valuable cases for a client.
 The most common defense that an insurance attorney will make is that the dangerous condition was open and obvious.
 There are several ways to overcome this defense.
-Follow this link to find out how.

 Documentation in slip and fall cases is key.
 We advise all our slip and fall clients to take photographs and videos on their smartphones of the area where they fell as soon as possible.
 This is because sometimes by the time an investigator arrives on the scene, either police or a private investigator that we retain on your behalf, bits of evidence can have disappeared.
 For example, if a client falls on an icy staircase, the weather may change and melt some or all of the ice.
 This is a particular area of personal injury law where client involvement is extremely beneficial.